Typography in Your Inbox (arriving mid-2026)

 Typography lives by the details.
 The moment a curve transitions to a straight line.
 The crafted space between characters.
 The subtle rhythm of strokes across a line.
 These minutiae might escape notice, but they form the architecture of all written communication.

-Daily Quadrat delivers these details to your inbox, at a cadence you choose.
+Daily Quadrat delivers these details to your inbox, at a cadence of your choosing.

-Weekly Dispatch — Longer-form writing on typography and design: history, essays, news, interviews, recommended reading, and found fragments from type and design culture.
-Sent every Tuesday.
+Daily Curiosities — Daily emails on typography and design: mini-posts of history, news, observations, and found fragments from type and design culture.
+Sent every weekday except Tuesday.

-You Choose the Frequency: Daily, Weekly, Bi-weekly, or Monthly
+You Choose the Frequency: Daily, Weekly, Bi-weekly, or Every 4 Weeks

 Typography spans five centuries, crossing disciplines from punch-cutting to printing, from metal to pixels.
-Its specialized vocabulary—part craft, part history, part technical necessity—remains largely unknown to those who use type every day.
-Some terms describe objects that no longer exist physically but persist in the software we use.
-Others reveal how printers of the Victorian era conducted business, or how designers code CSS today.
+Its underlying concepts—part craft, part history, part technical necessity—remain largely invisible to those who use type every day.
+Some ideas describe objects that no longer exist physically but persist in the software we use.
+Others reveal how printers of the Victorian era solved problems of legibility, or how those same solutions shape the way designers code CSS today.

 To understand typography is to see the underpinnings of our textual world.
-Like discovering the fine silk lining in a well-tailored garment, learning this vocabulary reveals the craft beneath the surface.
+Like discovering the fine silk lining in a well-tailored garment, grasping these concepts reveals the craft beneath the surface.

 Subscribe to Daily Quadrat, and each dispatch becomes a journey through time.
 You’ll see the ghosts of handset type in today’s fonts and recognize how yesterday’s technical constraints became modern stylistic convention.